Azure/bicep-registry-modules/avm/res/sql/server/database/README.md

 ### Parameter: `autoPauseDelay`

 Time in minutes after which database is automatically paused.
-A value of -1 means that automatic pause is disabled
+A value of -1 means that automatic pause is disabled.

 - Required: No
 - Type: int